Wodehouse stories coming to Theatre Severn in Shrewsbury

-From February 6 to 8 actor Robert Dawes, whose TV career includes The Royal, Poldark and, most appropriately, Jeeves and Wooster, will portray the author in William Humble's play Wodehouse in Wonderland.
+From February 6 to 8 actor Robert Daws, whose TV career includes The Royal, Poldark and, most appropriately, Jeeves and Wooster, will portray the author in William Humble's play Wodehouse in Wonderland.

 It is set during the period Wodehouse lived in New York State during the 1950s.
 The British writer of much-loved comedies had left Europe under a cloud due to controversial radio broadcasts he had made from wartime Berlin, after having been imprisoned by the Nazis in occupied France.